AssemblyScript/assemblyscript/lib/loader/README.md

 **Note** that `T` above can either be omitted if the structure of the module is unknown, or can reference a `.d.ts` (i.e. `typeof MyModule`) as produced by the compiler with the `-d` option.

-Instances are automatically populated with useful utility:
+Besides demangling classes exported from your entry file to a handy object structure one can use like JS objects, instances are automatically populated with useful utility:

 * **I8**: `Int8Array`<br />
   An 8-bit signed integer view on the memory.